 Panel objects are reactive, immediately updating to reflect changes to their state, which makes it simple to compose viewable objects and link them into simple, one-off apps to do a specific exploratory task.
 The same objects can then be reused in more complex combinations to build more ambitious apps, while always sharing the same code that works well on its own.

-Some example Panel apps: (Click on the title to see the code, or the image to deploy on mybinder if it has resources available.)
+Some example Panel apps: (Click on the title to see the code, or the image for the live, deployed app (when available).)

 Using Panel for declarative, reactive programming¶